Alinoureddine1/DocuGen/README.md

 - Generate study materials from random or specified Wikipedia articles
 - Output in both .docx and .pdf formats
-- Customize the number of documents, batches, and sentences per document
+- Customize the number of documents and sentences per document
 - Paraphrase content to avoid direct copying
 - Add random student names and class names to documents